SamuelWorld20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - Task 4: This script lists environment variables.
 - Task 5: This script lists all local variables and environment variables, and functions.
 - Task 6: This script creates a new local variable.
+- Task 7: This script creates a new global variable.